Special Educational Needs

 A key worker to maintain contact with the College and to support the exchange of work between the student and teachers.
-Our aim would be for this to take place on the College site, during the College day.
-If necessary for health reasons however, it could also take place outside College hours, at the student’s home or at another agreed and appropriate location.

 When it is clear that a student’s health will prevent attendance for more than 15 days, the College will advise and consult with the Local Authority.
 We do this because the Local Authority has statutory obligations regarding the provision of education for children of compulsory school age who, because of illness, would not otherwise receive a suitable education.

 When providing work for a student who is not able to attend lessons, the College aims to offer support according to the following guidelines;

 English and Maths work should be provided according to an agreed schedule, except where we are agreed that this would not be appropriate to the student’s needs.